xbcsmith/epr-workshop/01-intro/00-basics.md

 the kitchen, orchestrating a symphony of actions, ensuring every event finds its way to the right expert cook, resulting in a well-coordinated and delicious outcome!

+## Why microservices?

+Microservices constitute a fundamental element within the Event Driven Architecture.
+We adhere to the Unix philosophy, "do one thing and do it well".
+This approach allows us to emphasize the principle of performing one task exceptionally well.
+Concentrating services on specific functions enables optimization and enhances reliability.
+Additionally, this approach facilitates scaling only the services that require it, avoiding the need to scale every service uniformly.

+## You want microservices this is how you get microservices?

+There are drawbacks to this approach.
+We can increase the complexity of the system by by increasing the number of microservices.

+## Why Event Driven Microservice Architecture?

+The microservices architecture offers a high degree of independence from the broader system.
+Though it introduces additional components, effective utilization of CI/CD and DevOps practices can empower teams to operate at distinct development speeds and release frequencies.
+Embracing eventual consistency and integrating a message-based architecture enables asynchronous communication, fostering increased parallelism and efficient utilization of computing resources.